Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 The internationally recognized Palestinian Authority administers parts of the West Bank and cooperates with Israel on security, but it is deeply unpopular and has been the target of violent Palestinian protests.

 Magdy reported from Cairo and Nessman from Jerusalem.
-Associated Press journalists Amy Teibel in Jerusalem; Samya Kullab in Baghdad; Bassem Mroue in Beirut and Albert Aji in Damascus, Syria, contributed to this report.
+Associated Press journalists Amy Teibel in Jerusalem; Samya Kullab in Baghdad; Bassem Mroue in Beirut; Ashraf Sweilam in el-Arish, Egypt, and Albert Aji in Damascus, Syria, contributed to this report.